samluescher/django-media-tree/docs/templates.rst

+.. _media-backends:

 Using FileNodes in templates
 ****************************

-Although Media Tree is designed to be agnostic of the toolkit you use to generate image versions and thumbnails, it includes some tags to assist you with generating thumbnails from ``FileNode`` objects, since this is one of the most common tasks when working with image files in web applications.
+Although Media Tree is designed to be agnostic of the module you use to generate image versions and thumbnails, it includes some tags to assist you with generating thumbnails from ``FileNode`` objects, since this is one of the most common tasks when working with image files in web applications.

 A word about Media Backends